collapsed-stacks/startups/questions/1284/registering-trademark-without-an-attorney.md

 - posted by: [Charles H.](https://stackexchange.com/users/1712396/charles-h) on 2014-11-05
 - score: 1

-<p>You can file it yourself for about 375 using the USPTO.gov website, but trademarks are quite complex items.
+You can file it yourself for about 375 using the USPTO.gov website, but trademarks are quite complex items.
 Its almost worth the trouble of talking to an attorney who specializes in trademarks.
 But you don't necessarily need one right away.
 Get some money coming in first.
-My recommendation.</p>
+My recommendation.

 ## Answer 1334